KangOxford/AlphaTrade/README.md

 # JAXMARL-HFT: GPU-Accelerated Multi-Agent Reinforcement Learning for High-Frequency Trading

-A JAX-based framework for multi-agent reinforcement learning in high-frequency trading environments, featuring GPU-accelerated order book simulation and market making algorithms.
+A JAX-based framework for multi-agent reinforcement learning for high-frequency trading

 ## Key Features